 Deriso is a researcher a the UC San Diego Institute for Neural Computation’s Machine Perception Laboratory, which is based at the California Institute for Telecommunications and Information Technology (Calit2).
 He designed the portal physical therapists would use to view the displacement (movement) and acceleration data tracked by the accelerometer.

-Deriso pitched the idea for the app to the other Hackathon participants during the ‘team-building’ phase last Friday night and was immediately approached by two engineers from Qualcomm — Prince Gupta and Ankur Nandwani -- who were interested in collaborating with him for the 24-hour duration of the competition.
+Deriso pitched the idea for the app to the other Hackathon participants during the ‘team-building’ phase last Friday night and was immediately approached by two engineers from Qualcomm — including Prince Gupta -- who were interested in collaborating with him for the 24-hour duration of the competition.
 Rounding out the rest of Deriso’s team were Victoria Young, a senior marketing strategist at Digitaria, and Peter Thung, a local web developer.

 “I knew from an internship I did with the neurosurgery department at UCSD that muscular dynamics following neural injury are an important indicator of recovery,” Deriso explained.
 “Measuring this requires a lot of time and energy, not just on behalf of the patient but also the physical therapist, who works with the patient to make sure they are following a treatment protocol and improving as expected.
 Right now, there’s no way of tracking that information outside of the physical therapist’s office, but we can use the accelerometers in cell phones to determine the trajectory of someone’s arm or see if there’s any ‘drift’ or ‘jitter,’ which can tell us about the recovery process.”